Valuation Approaches in Telecoms Arbitrations: Commercial Arbitrations

-Conceptually, the present values of the expected future cash flows are derived by discounting the cash flows (in the numerator) to a reference date allowing for a specified discount rate (in the denominator), as illustrated in the following formula:
+Conceptually, the present values of the expected future cash flows are derived by discounting the cash flows (in the numerator) to a reference date, allowing for a specified discount rate (in the denominator), as illustrated in the following formula:

 The most important rule in the above formula is that the denominator and the numerator must match in terms of currency, maturity, taxation and risks (equivalence principle).
 However, in the practice of damage assessments, the equivalence principle is often violated.
 This leads to an over- or underestimation of damages.
-Frequently observable examples violating the equivalence principle comprise: (1) discounting cash flows denominated in a certain currency (e.g., BRL) with a discount rate that is derived from inputs denominated in a different currency (e.g., US$), (2) discounting long-term cash flows (e.g., cash flows from a contract with a 20-year term) with short-term discount rates (e.g., risk-free rate based on five-year government bonds) or vice versa, and (3) double counting of risk in the cash flow (e.g., reducing the estimated cash flows for a perceived risk) and again in the discount rate (e.g., adding a risk premium for the same perceived risk).
+Frequently observable examples violating the equivalence principle comprise: (1) discounting cash flows denominated in a certain currency (e.g., the Brazilan real) with a discount rate that is derived from inputs denominated in a different currency (e.g., US dollar); (2) discounting long-term cash flows (e.g., cash flows from a contract with a 20-year term) with short-term discount rates (e.g., risk-free rate based on five-year government bonds) or vice versa; and (3) double counting of risk in the cash flow (e.g., reducing the estimated cash flows for a perceived risk) and again in the discount rate (e.g., adding a risk premium for the same perceived risk).
 It often becomes difficult to identify the different deficiencies for the arbitral tribunal.

 The key steps when performing a DCF valuation-based damages assessment can be defined as follows:

-- choose the most suitable cash flow type for the nature of the business, contract or asset in dispute (e.g., considering the data availability, real or nominal cash flows);
+- choose the most suitable cash flow type for the nature of the business, contract or asset in dispute (e.g., considering the data availability, and real or nominal cash flows);

 - if the damages period is not limited, determine whether the consideration of a terminal value (based on a sustainable level of cash flows) is appropriate;